Osterøy Municipality: Coat of arms

 The coat of arms was granted on 20 December 1985.
 The official blazon is "Argent, three axes fesswise azure blades to the base, 2-1" (I sølv tre blå økser med blada ned, 2-1).
 This means the arms have a field (background) has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The charge is a set of three broad axes laying horizontally with their blades facing down, with two axes at the top and one beneath.
 Broad axes were historically used in the construction of timber houses, which has long traditions in the municipality.
 Building craftsmen from Osterøy have been known for their solid work throughout the county.
 The designer was Egil Korsnes who based his design on the idea of Magnus Hardeland.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has five parishes (sokn) within the municipality of Osterøy.
+The Church of Norway has five parishes (sokn) within Osterøy Municipality.
 It is part of the Åsane prosti (deanery) in the Diocese of Bjørgvin.